tsaklidis/SensorsLogs/tests/README.md

 # Tests

-Test suite with 44 tests covering all API endpoints.
+Test suite with 49 tests covering all API endpoints and Redis caching.

 ## Running Tests